Mitri-Haber/data-repo/1- Twitter streaming using (KAFKA,SPARK,CASSANDRA)/twitter-streaming/README.md

 ![](images/producer.png)

-The last startegy can really ease up the deploy especially if EvilNet wants to scale for the whole cities.
+The last startegy can really ease up the deploy especially if we wants to scale for the whole cities.

 It's possible to combine the last two strategies for swift and effective scaling.